Manchester Mayfield railway station: Government offices

 In a proposal floated in May 2009, the Labour government were said to have earmarked the site as the location of a 700000 sqft "super-campus" to house 5,000 civil servants.
 The construction of the building, if it had been approved by the Treasury, would have commenced in 2012–2013 and required the demolition of Mayfield station.

 Entertainment venue

 In November 2013, a planning application was made for conversion of the station to an arts and entertainment venue with a maximum capacity of up to 7,500 people.
 The application was later withdrawn.

+In 2019, some of the site was converted into Depot Mayfield, a 10,000 capacity venue for culture located at Manchester's historic former railway Mayfield as part of a £1 billion regeneration project.
+It regularly hosts The Warehouse Project, a series of club nights.

 Demolition

 The Mayfield area has been specified as an urban regeneration area and it is proposed to replace the station with offices and residential developments, along with a revived proposal to relocate Whitehall government departments to the area.
 The wider project for the regeneration of Piccadilly station in anticipation of the construction of the HS2 line to Manchester envisages a major redevelopment of Piccadilly station and the Mayfield area, involving the demolition of both Mayfield station and Gateway House.
+However the status of this is now unknown due to the cancellation of the HS2 Manchester leg.